-a.
-Anchoring
+2. Anchoring.

-- All new construction and substantial improvements, including those related to manufactured homes, shall be anchored to prevent flotation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads including the effects of buoyancy. - All manufactured homes shall be anchored to prevent flotation, collapse, or lateral movement, and shall be installed using methods and practices that minimize flood damage.
-Anchoring methods may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
-For more detailed information, refer to guidebook, FEMA-85, "Manufactured Home Installation in Flood Hazard Areas."

-b.
-Construction Materials and Methods
+- a.
+All new construction and substantial improvements shall be anchored to prevent flotation, collapse, or lateral movement of the structure. - b.
+All manufactured homes must likewise be anchored to prevent flotation, collapse, or lateral movement, and shall be installed using methods and practices that minimize flood damage.
+Anchoring methods may include, but are not limited to, use of over-the-top or frame ties to ground anchors (Reference FEMA's "Manufactured Home Installation in Flood Hazard Areas" guidebook for additional techniques). - 3.
+AH Zone Drainage.
+Adequate drainage paths are required around structures on slopes to guide floodwaters around and away from proposed structures. - 4.
+Construction Materials and methods. - a.
 All new construction and substantial improvements shall be constructed with materials and utility equipment resistant to flood damage.

-- All new construction and substantial improvements shall be constructed using methods and practices that minimize flood damage. - Electrical, heating, ventilation, plumbing, and airconditioning equipment and other service facilities shall be designed and/or otherwise elevated or located so as to prevent water from entering or accumulating within the components during conditions of flooding.
+- b.
+All new construction and substantial improvements shall be constructed using methods and practices that minimize flood damage. - c.
+Electrical, heating, ventilation, plumbing, and air-conditioning equipment and other service facilities shall be designed and/or otherwise elevated or located so as to prevent water from entering or accumulating within the components during conditions of flooding.